storybookjs/marko/docs/addons/addon-types.md

 If want to learn more about writing your own addon and include some of these elements, read our <a href="./writing-addons">documentation</a>.
 </div>

-## Presets
+## Preset addons

-Storybook presets are grouped collections of `babel`, `webpack`, and `addons` configurations that support specific use cases for your addon.
-Good examples of presets are [preset-scss](https://github.com/storybookjs/presets/tree/master/packages/preset-scss) and [preset-create-react-app](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app) maintained by Storybook.
+Storybook preset addons are grouped collections of `babel`, `webpack`, and `addons` configurations to allow integration between Storybook and other existing technologies.
+Good examples of preset addons are: [preset-scss](https://github.com/storybookjs/presets/tree/master/packages/preset-scss) and [preset-create-react-app](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app) maintained by Storybook.

-Below is a boilerplate code that you can use while writing your own preset.
+Below is a boilerplate code that you can use while writing your own preset addon.

 <!-- prettier-ignore-start -->